 The Constitution as interpreted by the U.S. Supreme Court, nature and origins of judicial review, battles over strict and loose construction and judicial activism, recent cases in political and civil rights, economic regulation, and distribution and scope of government powers.
-Prerequisite: ISPOSC 210, ISPOSC 220, or ISPOSC 223, or permission of instructor.
+Prerequisite: ISPOSC 210, or ISPOSC 220, or (for majors in Criminal Justice Studies) CJS 240 with a minimum grade of B, or permission of instructor.
 Fall.

-Analysis of foreign policy formation in the United States as it interacts with the international system, and investigation of the major role of the United States in shaping the ideology and institutions of the international monetary regime.
-Includes historical setting and contemporary policies and problems.
-Prerequisite: ISPOSC 210, ISPOSC 220, or ISPOSC 223, or permission of instructor.
-Fall, odd years.
+Analysis of foreign policy formation in the United States as it interacts with the international system.
+Includes historical development of US foreign policy, as well as contemporary policies and problems.
+Prerequisite: ISPOSC 210, or ISPOSC 220, or ISPOSC 240, or permission of instructor.
+Spring, odd years.

 1-4 credits Study of a selected topic in Political Science.
 May be repeated as topic changes.
 Occasionally.

 Description: An in-depth analysis of an issue in contemporary American politics.
 The course will involve seminar-style group discussion of relevant books, an individual research project, and a presentation of research findings.
 Specific topics vary from year to year.
 Prerequisite: ISPOSC 210, ISPOSC 220, ISPOSC 240 or ISPOSC 330; or permission of instructor.
 Fall of even years.